svigneau/variant_caller/README.md

 - remove date line from vcf files

 **To do:**
-- add fastqc
+- add fastqc [DONE]
 - add multiqc
 - filter VCF using QUAL and DP
 - mark duplicates
 - annotate VCF with SNPeff or VEP
 - add unit tests for new rules
-- update Dockerfile and image with new environments
+- update Dockerfile and Docker image with new environments